Deciduous Trees

 Siberian Larch

-Larix sibirica 40' tall 20' wide The Siberian Larch is more drought tolerant than our Native Larch (Tamarack).
+Larix sibirica H: 40' W: 20' Zone: 2 The Siberian Larch is more drought tolerant than our Native Larch (Tamarack).
 This species is great for shelter belts or as an individual specimen.
 It is very fast growing and is considered low maintenance.
-The brilliant gold fall colour makes this tree end the growing season with a bang.
-Larch have a unique spot in nature as they are the only deciduous conifer.
-This means they are the only tree with needles, that shed in the fall and re-grow in the Spring.
-ZONE 2 |
+Soft green needles turn beautiful gold and drop in autumn.
+The brilliant gold fall colour makes this tree end the growing season with a bang. |

 Courageous Flowering Crab